audrey-tan/cepr_boarddocs/NOTES.md

 Since we hit the 10k limit, we will have to wait for a day.
 In the meantime, I will prepare a small sample of 1k records to send over to Tom and see if it is ok.

 For deliverable 1, I will take a set of all scrapped links.
 Then I will filter out the valid ones.
+This is at `clean_boarddocs_url.ipynb`.
 Then I will use `requests` to scrape the two fields of name and address.
+This is at `visit_boarddocs.ipynb`.